Battle of San Jacinto: Texian retreat: the Runaway Scrape

 The same day that Mexican troops departed Béxar, Houston arrived in Gonzales and informed the 374 volunteers (some without weapons) gathered there that Texas was now an independent republic.
 Just after 11 p.m. on March 13, Susanna Dickinson and Joe brought news that the Alamo garrison had been defeated and the Mexican army was marching towards Texian settlements.
 A hastily convened council of war voted to evacuate the area and retreat.
 The evacuation commenced at midnight and happened so quickly that many Texian scouts were unaware the army had moved on.
-Everything that could not be carried was burned, and the army's only two cannon were thrown into the Guadalupe River.
+Everything that could not be carried was burned, and the army's only two cannons were thrown into the Guadalupe River.
 When Ramírez y Sesma reached Gonzales the morning of March 14, he found the buildings still smoldering.

 Most citizens fled on foot, many carrying their small children.
 A cavalry company led by Seguín and Salvador Flores were assigned as rear guard to evacuate the more isolated ranches and protect the civilians from attacks by Mexican troops or Indians.
 The further the army retreated, the more civilians joined the flight.
 For both armies and the civilians, the pace was slow; torrential rains had flooded the rivers and turned the roads into mud pits.

 As news of the Alamo's fall spread, volunteer ranks swelled, reaching about 1,400 men by March 19.
 Houston learned of Fannin's surrender on March 20 and realized his army was the last hope for an independent Texas.
 Concerned that his ill-trained and ill-disciplined force would be good for only one battle, and aware that his men could easily be outflanked by Urrea's forces, Houston continued to avoid engagement, to the immense displeasure of his troops.
 By March 28, the Texian army had retreated 120 mi across the Navidad and Colorado Rivers.
 Many troops deserted; those who remained grumbled that their commander was a coward.